onflow/flow-go/DEVELOPMENT.md

 Please carefully read our [Coding Conventions](./CodingConventions.md).

-## Branching Convention
+## Branching Policy

-**This convention is _binding_ for all PR requests in this repo!**
-Deviating from this convention has a significant risk of compromising mainnet.
-If you feel that the branching convention could be improved, please prepare a concrete proposal and add an agenda item for a [Core Protocol Working Group](https://github.com/onflow/Flow-Working-Groups/tree/main/core_protocol_working_group) meeting.
+**This convention is _binding_**<sup>⭒</sup> **for all PR requests in this repo**, as deviations pose a significant risk to mainnet liveness.
+If you believe the branching convention could be improved, please prepare a concrete proposal and add an agenda item for a [Core Protocol Working Group](https://github.com/onflow/Flow-Working-Groups/tree/main/core_protocol_working_group) meeting.

+(⭒) There may be scenarios where the Branching Policy has its limitations, and one-off deviations could be beneficial.
+This includes accidental deviations that, once discovered, are not easily undone.
+These cases should be carefully tracked and require awareness and detailed coordination.
+It is the responsibility of team members working on branches that break the policy to ensure the _entire_ engineering team working on `flow-go` is informed and stays in the loop.

 ### Overview
-On a conceptual level, we maintain four categories of branches:
+Conceptually, we maintain four categories of branches:
-* **deployment branches** contain software versions that was/is/should be running on testnet and mainnet.
+* **deployment branches** contain software versions that were/are/should be running on testnet and mainnet.
   The naming convention is `v0.minor` and loosely follows semantic versioning.
 The major version is currently pinned to `0`, as the Flow protocol is not yet fully implemented.
 The minor version increases at every Height-Coordinated-Upgrade [HCU] or spork (points of breaking downwards compatibility).
   In a nutshell, you can think of the minor as a version number for the overall protocol.
 Each time there is a change in the protocol, such that nodes